HanseltimeIndustries/pkgtest/docs/User Guide/2-configuration.md

 have been explicitly detailed in the test config enntry.

 See the top level `additionalDependencies` for an example use case.

+### additionalFiles

+This is the same configuration option as the top-level `additionalFiles`, but only applies files to the current entry.
+Please see the top-level description for a description.

 ### fileTests